 Elaine Hirsch is the Watzek Library liaison to the Educational Leadership, School Counseling, and Teacher Education programs.
 She facilitates the selection of library materials in the disciplines, keeps the departments informed of new library resources and services, and assists with information and instructional needs of faculty and students.

-The largest law library in Oregon, Boley Law Library is the only law school library in the nation designated as a federal patent and trademark depository.
-The law library has a complete collection of basic Anglo-American law materials and is a significant research facility.
-The materials in the library include: federal, regional and select state reports, digests, federal and state statutes and codes, Shepard’s citators, loose leaf services, legal encyclopedias, U.S. and foreign law reviews, and treatises on law-related subjects.
-During 2001-2002, construction of additional library space and a remodel of the existing library was completed. lawlib.lclark.edu
+The largest law library in Oregon, Boley Law library has a complete collection of basic Anglo-American law materials and is a significant research facility.
+The materials in the library include: federal, regional and select state reports, digests, federal and state statutes and codes, Shepard’s citators, loose leaf services, legal encyclopedias, U.S. and foreign law reviews, and treatises on law-related subjects. lawlib.lclark.edu

 The Lewis & Clark College Archives has a large collection of records relating to the college’s history including approximately 3,000 cubic feet of school records dating from 1867 to present.
 The special collections include the most complete collection of printed materials on the Lewis & Clark Expedition ever assembled, a wide body of writings by the poet William Stafford, and other materials.

 The Visual Resources Collection is a teaching resource of Watzek Library.
-Located in the Fields Art Building, the facilities contain a scanning station and an image research station for faculty, staff and student use by appointment.
+Located on the third floor of Watzek Library (room 343), the facilities contain a scanning station and an image research station for faculty, staff and student use by appointment.
 Our digital collections include 3,500 images in MDID and 21,000 images in a collection hosted in ARTstor.
 Partnered with our 50,000 35mm slide analog collection, these images represent art and architecture from a wide range of media, time periods, world regions and cultures.
 Use of the collection is limited to members of the Lewis & Clark College community.
 Please visit the Visual Resources Collection website for more information.